-Sony Ericsson Xperia Play update detailed by Verizon, includes bump to Android 2.3.4Alex Wagner - Deputy Managing Editor, News Desk
+Sony Ericsson Xperia Play update detailed by Verizon, includes bump to Android 2.3.4Alex Wagner - Editorial Director of News and Content

 The Sony Ericsson Xperia Play made quite a bit of news before its debut on Verizon last May thanks to various leaks and rumors, but we haven't heard much about the device since.
 That's changing now, as it appears that a new update will soon be making its way to the handset formerly known as "PlayStation Phone."
 Verizon has updated the Xperia Play's support page with information on the device's 4.0.2.E.0.57 update, which includes the ability to long-press the power button to capture a screenshot, a new preloaded Verizon Wireless Video on Demand app and a bump to Android 2.3.4 Gingerbread.
 The full changelog: